-In 2011, the RDPBIA committed to producing several seasonal events to draw visitors in targeted demographic groups to downtown Riverside.
-The first such event was the Easter Egg-stravaganza for families.
-The RDPBIA partnered with the Art Institute of California - Inland Empire to produce 'Downtown Riverside Celebrates Fashion's Night Out' in September and coordinated Halloween activities with the Riverside Arts Council's haunted house and the RDPBIA's Zombie Crawl.
-The RDPBIA plans to continue these events in 2012 and to develop new events as appropriate and in partnership with other organizations including the City of Riverside.
+The RDPBIA committed to producing several seasonal events to draw visitors in targeted demographic groups to downtown Riverside.
+These events include Love in Riverside, the Easter Egg-stravaganza for families, 'Downtown Riverside Celebrates Fashion's Night Out' in September, and the Zombie Crawl which is coordinated with the Riverside Arts Council's haunted house.
+The RDPBIA plans to continue these events in 2013 and to develop new events as appropriate and in partnership with other organizations including the City of Riverside.

-The current Strategic Plan identifies specific strategies to promote downtown Riverside and its businesses and attractions as a destination for residents and regional visitors, and these strategies will drive the RDPBIA promotional efforts in 2012.
-The RDPBIA will explore cooperative marketing efforts and tourism initiatives with the City of Riverside, and work with estival of Lights educational institutions such as the Riverside Unified School District, Riverside City College, and UC Riverside to promote downtown to students.
+The current Strategic Plan identifies specific strategies to promote downtown Riverside and its businesses and attractions as a destination for residents and regional visitors, and these strategies will drive the RDPBIA promotional efforts in 2013.
+The RDPBIA will explore cooperative marketing efforts and tourism initiatives with the City of Riverside, and work with educational institutions such as the Riverside Unified School District, Riverside City College, and UC Riverside to promote downtown to students.